paanil/mug/README.md

 Note: mug targets AMD64 and uses Windows specific calling conventions.
-The latter makes it impossible(?) to call mug functions from C on Linux (and also the other way around, if mug supported such a feature).
+The latter makes it impossible(?) to call mug functions from C on Linux and also the other way around.

 ### Examples